eventuallyconsultant/codegenr/README.md

 This tool is based on the design of a precedent one written in `C#` : [CodegenUP](https://github.com/BeezUP/dotnet-codegen).

+## See also

+- a video in french, explaining a lot on this tool : https://www.youtube.com/watch?v=G--KdojP8pc

 ## Roadmap :

 - [x] Load a yaml or json to serde::json